avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 ### Secure IT Automation

 In order to automatically configure your virtual infrastructure from templates you should use IT automation tools (e.g., Ansible, Puppet, Chef, Terraform) to define your infrastructure as a code.
 This way, your infrastructure will be reproducible, maintainable and scalable.
 However, it's crucial to take security into consideration.
-One of the most important question is storage of your secrets (e.g., user logins, private keys).
+One of the most important question is the storage of your secrets (e.g., user logins, private keys).
 The simplest way is to push these secrets in an encrypted form into your source code management repository, however, access control is non-obvious here.
 Better yet, use a dedicated key-value store designed for secrets (e.g., [HashiCorp Vault](https://www.vaultproject.io/)).

 ### Security Misconfigurations